AnnaYoung2016/fLTR/README.md

 # fLTR
-Including five feature list files: body, anchor, title, url and whole document.
+Five feature list files: body, anchor, title, url and whole document.
 Using LETOR 4.0 features.

 Exmaple codes performed on MQ2007 dataset, using title features and RankNet algorithm.
 Including the train and test files.